15 Do’s and Don’ts for tourists in Iran

 Rules are over, but bearing in mind some tiny tips, shows your cultural respect, and will stop you from getting into trouble.

-– Showing Displays of affection to the public: Kissing and hugging people from the opposite sex is not accepted in Iran, especially for unmarried couples.
+– Showing Displays of affection to the public: Kissing and hugging people of the opposite sex is not accepted in Iran, especially for unmarried couples.

 – Blowing nose in public: you can do that in WC if necessary, but not in front of people!